-- Advance Open Water Diver (AOWD): The primary outcome of this training program is that it changes the maximum depth that a diver can dive.
-Advance Open Water Divers are able to dive to 100 feet 30 meters.
+- Advanced Open Water Diver (AOWD): The primary outcome of this training program is that it changes the maximum depth that a diver can dive.
+Advanced Open Water Divers are able to dive to 100 feet 30 meters.
 Advance Adventure Diver Training (SSI) is equivalent is PADI’s AOWD.
 SSI has additional requirements for their AOWD.

 - Enrich Air Nitrox Diver (EAN) Specialty: Dives must be certified to dive with enriched air.
 There are additional steps that must be done when diving with EAN and additional risk to address.

 - Overhead Environments Specialties: Diving in an overhead environment, one that does not have a direct ascent to the surface, requires a special certification.
 Wreck penetration is the most common overhead environment, however, it also included cavern and ice diving.
 These certifications train for the additional risk these environments address

 - TEC: The Technical programs are beyond the scope of the recreational diver.
 They can include deeper depths than the recreational diver can accomplish, use of different breathing gasses and decompression diving.
 Additional training is required to become a technical diver.